NsamaChibulu/CRUD-Project-Anime-App/README.md

 For the tracking of the porject, two boards where used.
 One was a Kanban Board hosted on Jira, the next was a scrum board hosted on Azure DevOpds.
 ![image](https://user-images.githubusercontent.com/82107226/117542433-89a21c00-b010-11eb-8690-8ef3b425d3af.png)

 On the above Jira Board, I was able to obtian a visual Roadmap which showcased the different Epics (in purple) that I was required to work on.
 Benethe them was the Stories(in Green) thats were linked to that specific epic, followed by task.
 This board was great for visually seeing where my project was in terms of past, present and futre workloads and deadlines.
-However, I decided to go with Azure DevOps to ensure that my developing, delivering and sustaining was monitored through sprints.Azure DevOps was my chosen software for my scrum board as it easily allows me to store repos , create pipleines and moitor sprints.
+However, I decided to go with Azure DevOps to ensure that my developing, delivering and sustaining was monitored through sprints.Azure DevOps was my chosen software for my scrum board as it easily allows me to store repos , create pipleines and monitor sprints.
-Throughtout the projects, there were three sprints; Planning(which included design), Buiilding and Testing/Deployment of the application.
+Throughtout the projects, there were three sprints; Planning(which included design), Building and Testing/Deployment of the application.
 Sprint 1 ;
 ![image](https://user-images.githubusercontent.com/82107226/117543710-d805e980-b015-11eb-8096-1a04b409bc36.png)